-Benedicta Opoku-Mensah is a multidisciplinary artist who narrates her journey of self-discovery through performances, video, sculpture, hybrid objects, poems, and installation.
+Benedicta Opoku-Mensah is an interdisciplinary artist and educator working across performance, sculpture, poetry, and installation to articulate her journey of self-discovery rooted in Africana womanism theory.
 Her art serves as a medium to confront the preconceived notions surrounding the self, identity, and gender stereotypes, aiming to question their prevailing status quo.

 She graduated from Kwame Nkrumah University of Science and Technology in Kumasi Ghana, with a Bachelor of Art in Integrated Rural Art and Industry in 2018.
-Prior to her MFA at the University of Florida, she was assigned as teaching and research assistant at the same school where he received her bachelor’s degree.
+Prior to her MFA at the University of Florida, she was assigned as teaching and research assistant at the same school where she received her bachelor’s degree.
 Benedicta is the 2023-2025 recipient of the University of Florida’s Grinter Fellowship award.
-She is also the recipient of The Rude & Daphne Osolnik Scholarship from Arrowmont School of Art and Craft.
+She is also the recipient of The Rude & Daphne Osolnik Scholarship from Arrowmont School of Art and Craft and Full Huntley-Tidwell Scholarship from Penland School of Craft.
 In April 2025, Benedicta was recognized as one of the Fresh Squeezed 9: Emerging Artist by the Morean Art Center.

 Originally from Ghana, she currently lives and work in Gainesville, Florida the United States.